 We are committed to the prevention and detection of fraud and corruption and this document outlines our approach on such matters.

 We are also required to regularly provide particular data sets to the Audit Commission in order to participate in a data matching exercise to help in the prevention and detection of fraud, known as the national fraud initiative.

 Anti-Money Laundering Policy

 This policy outlines our approach to preventing criminal activity through money laundering.
-It is currently being updated and will be uploaded soon.

 This document sets out how we operate, how decisions are made and the procedures that are followed to ensure that they are efficient, transparent and accountable.

-RIPA Corporate Policy & Procedures Guide
+RIPA Corporate Policy and Procedures Guide

 This details the procedures for authorising and conducting surveillance in accordance with the Regulation of Investigatory Powers Act 2000 (RIPA).
-This is currently being updated and will be uploaded soon.

 We are committed to the highest possible standards of openness, probity and accountability.
 This outlines our policy which supports employees, members, contractors and others to voice any concerns they have about malpractice.